aboutcode-org/scancode.io/docs/scanpipe-concepts.rst

 ---------

-A pipeline is a Python script that contains a series of steps from start to end to run in order **perform a code analysis**.
+A pipeline is a Python script that contains a series of steps from start to end to run in order to **perform a code analysis**.

 It usually starts from the uploaded input files, and may extract these then generates ``CodebaseResource`` records in the database accordingly.

 Those resources can then be **analyzed, scanned, and matched** as needed.
-Analysis results and reports are eventually posted at the end of pipeline run
+Analysis results and reports are eventually posted at the end of a pipeline run.

 All pipelines are located in the ``scanpipe.pipelines`` module.
 Each pipeline consist of a Python script including one subclass of the ``Pipeline`` class.
-Each step is a method of the ``Pipeline`` class decorated with ``@step`` decorator.
+Each step is a method of the ``Pipeline`` class decorated with a ``@step`` decorator.
 At its end, a step states which is the next step to execute.

 .. note::
     One or more pipelines can be assigned to a project as a sequence.
-    If the one pipeline of a sequence completes successfully, the next pipeline in queue for this project is run automatically until all pipelines are executed.
+    If one pipeline of a sequence completes successfully, the next pipeline in the queue for this project is launched automatically and this until all the scheduled pipelines have executed.

 Codebase Resources